 Do mediators make lawyers irrelevant?

 No, they do not.
-In fact, lawyers do have vital roles to play in family-related law issues, and our mediators will always encourage partners to seek legal advice from their separate attorneys before and during the course of the mediation process.
-Our mediators will always advise couples to have their lawyers review any legal proposal before signing it.
+In fact, lawyers have a vital roles to play in family-related law issues, and our mediator will always encourage individuals to seek legal advice from their separate attorneys before and during the course of the mediation process.
+Our mediator will always advise couples to have their lawyers review any legal proposal before signing it.

-The standard number of sessions is anywhere between two and eight sessions.
+The standard number of sessions is anywhere between two and eight sessions depending on the family situation.
 However, the number of sessions required depends on the number of resolvable issues as well as the seriousness of the disagreement between both parties.
 The willingness and the ability of the partners to corporate and negotiate also play a significant role.

 Is it advisable to go on with mediation if one of the partners is skeptical about the whole process?